 During the first term, CWPs will receive an initial three days a week of University led training, with a further two days a week allocated to work within their service under close supervision.
 During the second term, this reduces to one day a week University training, with four days for CWPs to put their skills into practice within their service, supported by local supervisors and service development leads.
 The third term sees CWPs in their service full time.

 Trainee CWPs will have robust onsite support and supervision in place throughout their training.
 CWP supervisors will offer close clinical supervision that will include an element of supporting training and skills development, such as taking time to watch recordings of trainees work and giving feedback.

 Supervisors are offered training in the CWP model and CYP IAPT principles in order to support trainees learning and practice.

 Are you interested in training as a CWP?

-Recruitment has started for trainee CWP roles as Cohort 4 of the CWP training will start in early October 2019.
+Recruitment is complete for trainee CWP roles for cohort 4 of the CWP programme in London and the South East.
+Cohort 5 recruitment will begin in late September 2019.
 Please sign up to the expression of interest form (http://eepurl.com/goF055) to be informed of developments and receive notification of advertised roles.

 The Recruitment process

 As soon as funding for the programme is confirmed by Health Education England, services will begin to advertise for trainee CWPs.
 This is often through sites such as jobs.nhs.uk and healthjobsuk.com so we recommend setting up automatic job searches/notifications with the following terms:

 - ‘Psychological Wellbeing Practitioner for Children and Young People’

 If you have signed up to express your interest (http://eepurl.com/goF055), we will email as soon as we have been notified that a job has been advertised (however this depends on when we are notified so please do not solely rely on this).